KARthiKReddY563/TCL-Workshop/README.md

 puts "output_late_fall_delay_start =$output_late_fall_delay_start"
 puts "output_load_start =$output_load_start"
 ```
-We can the output parameters column numbers in the below figure.
+We can find the output parameters column numbers in the below figure.

 ![Image](https://github.com/user-attachments/assets/8783ca50-2d84-4c44-956c-25d17c237420)

 We have to develop an alogrithm to check if the output ports are bussed or not.
 If bussd, concat "*" at the end of port name.
-Then write the output parameters into .sdc format in a particular sdc foramt.The script mentioned below does the above purpose.
+Then write the output parameters into .sdc format in a particular sdc foramt.
+The script mentioned below does the above purpose.

 ```
 set i [expr {$output_ports_start+1}]